-- These are either used instead of litigation or as well as litigation.
+- Methods such as these can be used instead of litigation (court proceedings), or may be used as well as litigation.

 Our disputes team is highly experienced in all of these alternative dispute resolution methods and can look at the individual circumstances of your dispute to advise on the best suited options available to you.